Outlet EventEnds Jan. 19. Limited quantities. No rainchecks.Shop now

 How do you know what is ENERGY STAR rated and what isn’t?

 One of the easiest ways to know if an electronic or appliance is ENERGY STAR certified is to check for the blue logo.
-However, because of recent updates to the ENERGY STAR requirements, you can ensure you’re getting the most up-to-date version of the qualified products by purchasing the newest models.
+However, because of updates to the ENERGY STAR requirements in 2023, you can ensure you’re getting the most up-to-date version of the qualified products by purchasing the newest models.
 This update applies to products including:

 • Air source heat pumps, ducted central AC